IT-Titans/SeriLogSQL-Translator/README.md

 # SeriLogSQL-Translator

-SeriLogSQL Translator is a dynamic tool designed to translate SeriLog log strings into SQL commands using a GUI.
+SeriLogSQL Translator is a dynamic tool designed to translate SeriLog log strings into SQL commands.
 It also outputs these SQL commands for further utilization.
 It uses parameters as placeholders that are replaced with the accurate values during the parsing phase.

 ## Features

-### GUI-based Translation
-Allows you to interactively translate SeriLog log strings into SQL commands.
-Just paste the log string into the provided field, and the tool will generate the corresponding SQL commands.

 ### Custom Console Sink Integration
-The tool can be integrated directly into SeriLog without the need to use the GUI.
+The tool can be integrated directly into SeriLog.
 This feature enables the interception of logs directly by the sink, allowing them to be translated as desired and displayed as a log in the console.

 ## Installation